Lxtharia/minegrub-world-sel-theme/README.md

 # Great
 - I like writing Readme but at the same time, it takes too long and it's never perfect
+- Everything feels like chaos
+- I spent too much time on this
 - Tell your grandparents and pets about this cool theme!
 - Put it on your laptop, put it on your smartwatch put it on your schools PCs (i won't take responsibility if you get expelled)
 - Install it on your mouse-with-screen, copy it to your flash drives